 Most sport skills are initiated by applying force with the feet against the ground.
 The more force an athlete can apply against the ground, the faster they will run, the higher they will jump and the more effective they will be in sport.
 Thus, lifting exercises and conditioning drills should be chosen which enhance this ability.
-The squat and the Olympic movements (hang clean, hang snatch, push jerk) are recognized as the best movements for increasing force output.
+The squat and the Olympic movements are recognized as the best movements for increasing force output.
 Plyometrics and sport-specific agility drills are also important.

 The ability to generate force rapidly is crucial in sport.
 Power production is the result of motor unit recruitment.
 There are two types of motor units- fast twitch and slow twitch- that vary greatly in their ability to generate force.
 Training explosively, using ground-based, multiple joint movements allow more fast twitch motor units to be recruited and in return improves performance potential.

-To be the best athlete you can be requires more than raw talent, a sound training program and good nutrition.
-A foundation that includes resolve, discipline, courage, perseverance and selflessness is essential for true success.
+To be the best athlete you can be requires more than talent, a sound training program and good nutritional and sleep habits.
+A foundation that includes commitment, discipline, courage, perseverance and selflessness is essential for true success.
 These attributes must be emphasized, developed and rewarded during training.